 Power of Perseverance

 Sometimes life can be a challenge.
-People who overcome adversity inspire us to face our own challenges.
+People who overcome adversity inspire us to face our challenges.
 The power of perseverance is an essential ingredient in facing challenges and for human progress.
-Sydney Shachnow is an inspirational example of man who demonstrated the power of perseverance over a lifetime.
+Sydney Shachnow is an inspirational example of a man who demonstrated the power of perseverance over a lifetime.

 Sidney Shachnow was born in Kaunas, Lithuania and raised in a Jewish family.
 From the ages of seven to ten, Nazis imprisoned him in the Kovno concentration camp during World War II.
 The camp was a ghetto initially housing over 40,000 Jewish families.
 Only 5% of the people survived the camp once it was liberated by the Russians in 1944.